alitinart/DiscordBot-Template/README.md

 Its pretty easy to add new commands using the avalible code.
 # Make sure to input all the info of the bot

-Things like the bot's token and the bots name must be placed in the required spots of the code.
+Things like the bot's token and the bot's name must be placed in the required spots of the code.